jeju5/management/cs/aws/aws_developer.md

     * you can check build logs in CodeBuild console. full logs in CloudWatch
 * AWS CodeDeploy
   * Compatiable with other management tools: AWS CodePipeline, Jenkins, Puppet, and ... etc.
+  * CodeDeploy vs ElasticBeanStalk.
+(ElasticBeanStalk is more of bigger end-to-end delivery service where code deploy is deployment specific service)
   * Two Deployment Options
     * In-Place(Rolling) Deployment
       * Rolling Update